 But this short course is no pushover; the par 3s have plenty of length, and the par 4s demand good drives and precise approaches.
 Unless you're a bomber, you can use every club in your bag here—and it's a good value.

 San Diego, CA 92128

-Cottonwood Golf Course has always lived in the shadows of its flashier neighbors Sycuan and Steele Canyon, but it's a much better value than either.
+Cottonwood Golf Club has always lived in the shadows of its flashier neighbors Sycuan and Steele Canyon, but it's a much better value than either.
 Consisting of two courses, Ivanhoe and the Lakes, Cottonwood plays more difficult than its mostly flat layout presents.

 3121 Willow Glen Dr